Bianca Jackson: 2024–2025

 Two months later in January 2025, Bianca is still being held hostage by Reiss and during the week of Sonia's trial she makes multiple attempts to escape but fails; after learning Sonia is going to plead guilty she convinces Reiss to let her record a false confession saying she murdered Debbie in order to let Sonia be released and for herself to go on the run, as well as telling Reiss she will not go to the police about him.
 However, after Bianca's confession is shown to the court, Reiss is told it will take a few months for the CPS to process the video.
 Sonia is released but Reiss decides to keep Bianca hostage.
 Soon after the CPS accept Bianca's confession and a warrant is sent out for her arrest.
-Reiss refuses to allow Bianca flee and encourages her to commit suicide by providing her with painkillers.
+Reiss refuses to allow Bianca flee and tries to encourage her to commit suicide by providing her with painkillers.
 When Reiss visits Bianca to see if she is still alive, he forgets to lock the doors of the storage unit.
 Bianca manages to escape after grabbing bolt cutters that he accidentally leaves behind.
 Just as Reiss attempts to hold Sonia hostage when the truth is revealed, Bianca hits him over the head with a teapot.
 They run to their uncle Jack Branning (Scott Maslen) for help, but when they return back to the house, Reiss has escaped.
-During the wedding of the Mitchell Brothers' cousin.Billy (Perry Fenwick) and his fiance Honey (Emma Barton) the next day, Reiss accidentally crashes into The Queen Vic and a fire erupts and causes the pub to explode.
+During the wedding of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton) the next day, Reiss accidentally crashes into The Queen Vic and a fire erupts and causes the pub to explode.
 Sonia and Lauren are trapped in the rubble and with the help of Grant, who she recently got reacquainted with a few hours ago, Bianca manages to find them just as Sonia's waters break.
 Reiss follows Bianca to see Sonia and following a confrontation, Bianca pushes him and he falls into the debris.
 A bath falls through the floor and hits Reiss, killing him instantly; Bianca and Lauren help Sonia to deliver her daughter Julia Fowler.
 In the aftermath of the explosion, Bianca becomes agoraphobic due to the trauma of the kidnapping, resulting in tensions arising between her and a stressed Sonia; the two later reconcile with the help of Kojo Asare (Dayo Koleosho).